41ison/QC4DIANN/README.md

     height = 10, units = "in", dpi = 350)
 ```

 Plot the Posterior Error Probability (PEP) density distribution per Run.
-This is a estimation of local FDR.
+This is an estimate of the local FDR.

 ```r
 PEP_plot <- diann_report %>%